dell/karavi-topology/docs/GETTING_STARTED_GUIDE.md

 __Note:__ If you are using a local insecure docker registry, ensure you configure the insecure registries on each of the Kubernetes worker nodes to allow access to the local docker repository

-## Deploying Karavi Topology
+## Deploying

 Karavi Topology is deployed using Helm.
-Usage information and available release versions can be found here: [Karavi Topology Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology).
+Usage information and available release versions can be found here: [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology).

-If you built the Karavi Topology Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
+If you built the Docker image and pushed it to a local registry, you can deploy it using the same Helm chart above.
 You simply need to override the helm chart value pointing to where the Karavi Topology image lives.
-See [Karavi Topology Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology) for more details.
+See [Helm chart](https://github.com/dell/helm-charts/tree/main/charts/karavi-topology) for more details.

-## Testing Karavi Topology
+## Testing

 From the karavi-topology root directory where the repo was cloned, the unit tests can be executed as follows: